 Every vehicle has blind spots: that area that you just cannot see from the driver’s seat, especially with the quick glance most drivers use to make sure the space beside them has nothing in it before changing lanes or making a turn.
 Big trucks, however, have larger blind spots than smaller passenger vehicles.
 If you drive a large SUV or truck, you may have a blind spot large enough to lose a smaller car.

 Big trucks can lose not only a small car, but also larger vehicles: vans, SUVs, even trucks hauling trailers.
 Truck drivers should be trained to check and know their blind spots.
 While truckers ultimately bear responsibility for any truck accident that occurs because they fail to notice a smaller vehicle in a blind spot, other drivers on the road can help prevent accidents by avoiding a truck driver’s blind spots and “no zones” on the road.
-If you have already been involved in a truck accident schedule a free consultation with The Gomez Law Firm to discuss your legal options.
+If you have already been involved in a truck accident schedule a free consultation with Gomez Trial Attorneys to discuss your legal options.

 Big truck drivers sit up higher on the road, where they can more easily see the other vehicles around them.
 That does not necessarily mean, however, that they can see everything.
 Most big trucks have several no zones where truckers can easily lose track of smaller vehicles.
 A truck’s no zones also incorporate the area in which a big truck cannot stop safely if a car pulls over in front of it too abruptly.